 Our English Toy Spaniel puppies for sale come from either USDA licensed commercial breeders or hobby breeders with no more than 5 breeding mothers.
 USDA licensed commercial breeders account for less than 20% of all breeders in the country.

 The unregulated breeders who are selling outside of the USDA regulations and without a license are what we consider to be “Puppy Mills.”
-We are committed to offering English Toy Spaniel puppies for sale who will grow up to become important members of your family.
+We are committed to offering English Toy Spaniel puppies who will grow up to become important members of your family.
 We only purchase puppies from the very best sources, and we stand behind every puppy we sell.

 Contact us today to learn more about the availability of our English Toy Spaniel puppies for sale.
 We look forward to helping you find your next family member.
 Our pet counselors can answer any questions you have about our English Toy Spaniel puppies.